ParkPulse-ai/parkpulse-backend/README.md

 ## License

-This project is part of ParkPulse.ai.
-See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**You're ready to go!** 🚀
+Made with ❤️ for parks, communities, and the environment.

-Run `python setup_flow_wallet.py` to get started.
+**#BuildOnFlow #FlowBlockchain #Web3ForGood**